-SECTION 2 How to ask us to pay you back or to pay a bill you have received 136 SECTION 3 We will consider your request for payment and say yes or no 137 CHAPTER 8: Y our rights and responsibilities 138 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan 139 SECTION 2 You have some responsibilities as a member of the plan hat to do if you have a problem or complaint (coverage de cisions, appeals, complaints) SECTION 1 Introduction 156 SECTION 2 Where to get more information and personalized assistance 156 SECTION 3 To deal with your problem, which process should you use?
-157 SECTION 4 A guide to the basics of coverage decisions and appeals 158 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision 161 SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal 169 SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon 177 SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon SECTION 9 Taking your appeal to Level 3 and beyond SECTION 10 CHAPTER 10: I Ending your membership in the plan 193 SECTION 1 Introduction to ending your membership in our plan 194 SECTION 2 When can you end your membership in our plan?
+SECTION 2 How to ask us to pay you back or to pay a bill you have received 136 SECTION 3 We will consider your request for payment and say yes or no 137 CHAPTER 8: Y our rights and responsibilities 138 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan 139 SECTION 2 You have some responsibilities as a member of the plan 153 /hat to do if you have a problem or complaint (coverage de cisions, appeals, complaints) 155 SECTION 1 Introduction 156 SECTION 2 Where to get more information and personalized assistance 156 SECTION 3 To deal with your problem, which process should you use?
+157 SECTION 4 A guide to the basics of coverage decisions and appeals 158 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision 161 SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal 169 SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon 177 SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon SECTION 9 Taking your appeal to Level 3 and beyond 186 SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns CHAPTER 10: I Ending your membership in the plan 193 Introduction to ending your membership in our plan SECTION 2 When can you end your membership in our plan?
 SECTION 3 How do you end your membership in our plan?
-SECTION 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan SECTION 5 Provider Partners Health Plans must end your membership in the plan in certain situations 196 CHAPTER 11: I Legal notices 198 SECTION 1 Notice about governing law 199 SECTION 2 Notice about nondiscrimination SECTION 3 Notice about Medicare Secondary Payer subrogation rights 202
+SECTION 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan SECTION 5 Provider Partners Health Plans must end your membership in the plan in certain situations CHAPTER 11: I Legal notices 198 SECTION 1 Notice about governing law 199 SECTION 2 Notice about nondiscrimination SECTION 3 Notice about Medicare Secondary Payer subrogation rights 202